This website provides information for general purposes only.Read our full disclaimer

 Form 8938 (Statement of Specified Foreign Financial Assets)

-Form 8938 is the FATCA reporting form, required if your specified foreign financial assets exceed $50,000 on the last day of the tax year (or $75,000 at any point during the year) for single filers, with higher thresholds for married couples and those residing abroad.
-Again, the €500,000 fund investment triggers this threshold for every Golden Visa investor.
+Form 8938 is the FATCA reporting form, required if your specified foreign financial assets exceed $50,000 on the last day of the tax year (or $75,000 at any point during the year) for single US-resident filers, with higher thresholds for married couples and those residing abroad.
+A €500,000 foreign fund investment will commonly exceed the relevant threshold.
 This form is filed with your annual tax return.

 Form 8621 (PFIC Annual Information Return)

-Form 8621 must be filed for each PFIC you own, every year.
-If you split your €500,000 across two funds, that is two separate Form 8621 filings.
-The form is notoriously complex and requires detailed calculations depending on which election method you have chosen (QEF, Mark-to-Market, or the default Excess Distribution).
-Professional preparation of Form 8621 typically costs $500-$1,500 per fund, per year.
+Form 8621 generally must be evaluated for each PFIC you own.
+If you split your €500,000 across two PFIC-classified funds, that may mean two separate Form 8621 filings.
+The form is complex and requires detailed calculations depending on which election method you have chosen (QEF, Mark-to-Market where available, or the default Excess Distribution).
+Professional preparation costs vary by adviser and fund complexity.

 What Does This Cost Annually?